owid/owid-grapher/README.md

 This is the project we use internally at the University of Oxford to create embeddable visualizations for [Our World in Data](https://ourworldindata.org).
 Note that it is not yet a mature OSS project and may be difficult to apply elsewhere as a full package.
 That said, you are very welcome to read and reuse any of our code!

+Currently the server-side and client-side code are all rolled into this repo.
+Eventually, it would be good to break out the chart rendering code as a separate library.

 An example of what this can make (click for interactive):

 [![Life Expectancy](https://ourworldindata.org/grapher/life-expectancy.png?tab=map)](https://ourworldindata.org/grapher/life-expectancy?tab=map)